isislab-unisa/dmason/README.md

 		<version>18</version>
 	</dependency>

+# DMASON System Management
+You can read how to configure and how to run DMASON on cluster.
+Follow these steps

-#### Configure Java Development Kit 8 as default on all cluster's nodes
+### Configure Java Development Kit 8 as default on all cluster's nodes
 Download Java SE Development Kit 8 from oracle site.
 Follow the instrunctions at this link https://github.com/serfla/jdk-cluster-installer to set JDK 8 as default.
 Repeat this operation for all nodes of clusters.